catmj/Goodreaders/README.md

                     Specifies the function to use as the dissimilarity metric (e.g., hamming_dist, cosine_dissim).
                 "books_with_vectors_and_sums.csv" : str (CSV file)
                     CSV file containing books (titles and authors) and their feature vectors.
-Two separate feature vectors for genres and (clustered) keywords are generally provided.
+Two separate feature vectors for genres and (clustered) keywords are generally provided. keyword_weight : float
+                    How much keywords should be weighted relative to genres when measuring similarities.
+The optimal is somewhere around 0.8.
                 Additional parameters used by KModes (e.g., init, n_init, max_iter, verbose).
             Returns:
                 "elbow_graph.png" : PNG file
-                    The bend in the elbow plot is approximately the optimal number of book clusters in terms of costs.
+                    The bend in the elbow plot is approximately the optimal number of book clusters in terms of costs. k_means_clustering\small_read_list_recommendations.py
+            Given a list of books that a user has read and enjoyed (no ratings are required to be specified), generates a list of popular books that share a k-modes cluster with any book in the list.
+Designed to be a simpler recommendation system for readers who want to provide a shorter list of books they have read.
+            Parameters:
+                sample_user_books : str list
+                    An unrated list of books (titles and authors) that a user has read before.
+                "books_clustered_ratings.csv" : str (CSV file)
+                    CSV file containing books (titles and authors) and their feature vectors, with an additional column indicating the assigned cluster for each book.
+Also includes number of ratings and average rating for each book.
+                "books_by_cluster_ratings.csv" : str (CSV file)
+                    CSV file containing lists of books, grouped by their assigned cluster.
+Must correspond to the clusters in "books_clustered_ratings.csv". std_num_outlier : float
+                    The number of standard deviations below the mean similarity that serves as the threshold for outliers. highest_hits_to_keep : int
+                    The number of books with the highest number of ratings to keep.
+Should be very high relative to the number of books left after filtering for outliers. highest_ratings_to_keep : int
+                    The number of the most highly rated books (in terms of average rating) to keep.
+Should be less than "highest_hits_to_keep". keyword_weight : float
+                    How much keywords should be weighted relative to genres when measuring similarities.
+The optimal is somewhere around 0.8.
+            Returns:
+                "recommendations.csv" : CSV file
+                    Popular books that share a k-modes cluster with a book the user has read before, sorted by average rating.
     8A.
 CONTENT-BASED FILTERING: Generate book recommendation lists using content-based filtering (option A). content_filtering\train_similarity_v2.py